wp-plugins/mywebtonet-performancestats/readme.txt

 == Description ==

-Run the performance test on your server, and see the computer power allocated for your PHP web and MySQL backend servers.
+Run the performance test on your server, and see the computer power allocated for your PHP web and MySQL backend servers + a network speed test to test our network.

+CPU performance testing:
 This plugin does various calculations and string manipulations on your PHP webserver and on your MySQL backend server.
 To further test the MySQL server, a sequence of MySQL inserts, selects, updates and deletes are performed in a seperate custom database table (we do not use your WordPress tables for this).

+Network testing:
-Furthermore we do a network test.
-The network is testet by fetching a 100 Mb file from our servers.
-We are working or a more accurate solution which requires finding a way to fetch a file from a nearby server instead of a server that might be far from your webserver.
-As this is not accurate we do not show any graphs for the network test.
+We do a network test.
+The network is tested by fetching a 1 Mb file from our servers and directly from googles CDN / apis network.
+Fetching from the google apis network gives you the nearest server and will give more accurate results.
+We fetch a small 1Mb file from our servers as well in case google apis is down.
+The network tests are not yet shown in the graphs, we are working on it :-)

+Results:
 After the sequence of tests are finished, the results will be displayed for you to evaluate.
 Typical results for the MySQL query test is 0.05-0.25 seconds if a MySQL socket connection is used.
-Web hosting providers with dedicated servers (like us) will show a slower time/queries per second, as TCP/IP connection is made instead.
+Web hosting providers with dedicated servers (like us) will show a slower time/queries per second, as a TCP/IP connection to the MySQL server is made instead og a local socket conenction.

 Generally speaking, the faster this plugin runs, the faster your website will run.